 Ministerial nurse practitioner scholarships

-Applications for the 2017 Round Two Ministerial Nurse Practitioner Scholarships are now open.
-Applications close 11 September 2017.
+Applications for Round Two Ministerial Nurse Practitioner Scholarships are now closed.
+Applications for the 2018 Round One Ministerial Nurse Practitioner Scholarships will open during February 2018.

 Are you a nurse practitioner in the Northern Territory?
 This scholarship could help you with study costs of up to $6,500 annually.